 This video demonstrates how supervisors can use their live monitoring dashboards to monitor agent and call center performance.

-What’s the need for call monitoring?
+Why do you need call monitoring?

 Call monitoring serves several purposes:

-- Lets you analyze the real reason behind your metrics
+- Lets you analyze the real reason behind your metrics.

 Your metrics such as AHT, FCR, and CSAT can give you a good measure of call center performance.
 But to investigate what’s behind the metrics, you need to use call monitoring and call listening tools.